 - Bartonella quintana

 That’s a pretty good list.
-And I’m told it costs $500.
-Doubtful your insurance would cover it since you don’t need a doctors order to do it.
-But that is A LOT cheaper than the first IGENIX testing I did and I heard positive feedback about the test.
-It’s not 100% accurate either but maybe be a good choice for some.
-If you decide to do this I was told you have to exercise hard for 30 minutes before or get a deep tissue massage.
+It is a $50 deposit and $425 when you mail in the sample.
+Doubtful your insurance would cover it but that is A LOT cheaper than the first IGENEX testing I did through my Lyme Literate MD.
+If you decide to do this you have to exercise for 30 minutes before or get a deep tissue massage.
 That’s hard for us Lymies to do that but exercise and deep massage can cause herxing, which means we will feel sicker after.
+However, it was the only test that confirmed Bartonella and Borellia in me.

-I think either test you do you definitely should follow up with a LLMD to discuss.
-Since the testing is so inaccurate you can be diagnosed with Lyme with a clinical diagnosis by an LLMD based on symptoms and medical history.
+I think either test you do you definitely should follow up with a lyme literate doctor (LLMD) to discuss.
+Since the testing is so inaccurate you can be diagnosed with Lyme with a clinical diagnosis based on symptoms and medical history.

 I think DNA Connexions is a great option if you know someone that you suspect has Lyme.
 Many of us know people who we highly suspect have it.
 So it’s a good option because it’s easy to do home testing and it’s cheaper if they can’t afford to see an LLMD.